niwyj7/ARMA-X-GARCH-X/README.md

-# Wind Power Generation Relation with German Electricity Prices
+# Wind Power Generation Link to German Electricity Prices

 This project studies the **relationship** between wind power feed-in and German electricity prices using AR-X and GARCH-X time-series models.
 The goal is to estimate whether higher wind generation is associated with lower spot prices, and whether wind feed-in is also related to price volatility.